Introduction to Wind

 Career Spotlight: Dr. Dongmei Chen

 Dr. Dongmei “Maggie” Chen is an Associate Professor in the Walker Department of Mechanical Engineering and holds the Chevron Centennial Fellowship in Engineering No. 2.
 Dr. Chen’s primary department research areas are in robotics and intelligent mechanical systems, with her current research focused on the application of non-linear control theory to electric vehicles and alternative energy systems such as fuel cells, rechargeable batteries, and integrated wind systems.
 In 2011 Dr. Chen received a CAREER award from the National Science Foundation related to her research on control of integrated wind turbines and rechargeable battery systems.
-Dr. Chen received her PhD from The University of Michigan in 2006 in mechanical engineering and prior to joining The University of Texas in 2009 Dr. Chen worked for General Motors’ Fuel Cells Activities Center.
+Prior to joining The University of Texas in 2009 Dr. Chen worked for General Motors’ Fuel Cells Activities Center.